BeppeM/MyFitApp/readme.md

 #### WorkoutDetails:
 WorkoutDetails lets the user to see all the details and also to edit a specific
 day of the workout if the user wants to, by clicking on the Modifica button.
+Above the workout, there is a **motivational quote** which is fetched from an external API.

 ![WorkoutDetails](./screenshots/WorkoutDetails.jpg)